minio/mc/docs/minio-admin-complete-guide.md

   --help, -h                       show help
 ```

-*Example: Heal Minio cluster after replacing a fresh disk, recursively heal all buckets and objects, where 'myminio' is the Minio server alias.*
+*Example: Heal MinIO cluster after replacing a fresh disk, recursively heal all buckets and objects, where 'myminio' is the MinIO server alias.*

 ```sh
 mc admin heal -r myminio
 ```

-*Example: Heal Minio cluster on a specific bucket recursively, where 'myminio' is the Minio server alias.*
+*Example: Heal MinIO cluster on a specific bucket recursively, where 'myminio' is the MinIO server alias.*

 ```sh
 mc admin heal -r myminio/mybucket
 ```

-*Example: Heal Minio cluster on a specific object prefix recursively, where 'myminio' is the Minio server alias.*
+*Example: Heal MinIO cluster on a specific object prefix recursively, where 'myminio' is the MinIO server alias.*

 ```sh
 mc admin heal -r myminio/mybucket/myobjectprefix